OctopusDeploy/docs/docs/deployment-targets/ssh-targets/configuring-ssh-connection.md

 ### Discovery

-Select SSH Connection from the list of available targets.
+Select SSH ConnectionÂ from the list of available targets.
 Notice that you then are prompted to enter the host name and port (defaulted to SSH standard 22) for discovery.
 This allows you to let Octopus attempt to perform the required protocol handshakes and obtain the remote endpoint's public key fingerprint automatically rather than have you enter it manually.
 This fingerprint is stored and verified by the server on all subsequent connections.
 If the endpoint is not yet available continue by entering the details manually.

 ![](/docs/images/3048064/3277605.png)